 and swoops down NE to point....held...

+65 eskarsega

-65 eskarsega on to Escárcega.
+on to Escárcega.

 Once again, in this second filming in 1991, M's gestures are apparently oriented so as to preserve the directions indicated, as transposed onto the narrated highway intersection.
-More striking confirmation that M actually maintains a representation of this part of the route - complete with cardinal directions - can be found in his performance 10 years later when he again described the route to me, this time being filmed by several separate video cameras.
-The following screen shots were taken from Camera #4, which (as the reader will appreciate from consulting Fig. 8 once more) was facing directly to the west.
-M describes arriving to the intersection with a gesture that faces North (see the first panel of Figure 11).
-He then traces a perpendicular path, from west to east, as he says ta jva'anbetik ech'el 'lit., we stand it up, going away' demonstrating with the trajectory of his arm9 how the road continues to the east.
+More striking confirmation that M actually maintains a mental representation of this part of the route-a representation that comes complete with cardinal directions-can be found in his performance 10 years later when he again described the route to me, this time being filmed by several separate video cameras.
+The following screen shots were taken from Camera #4, which (as the reader will appreciate from consulting Fig. 12) once more) was facing directly to the west.
+M describes arriving to the intersection with a gesture that faces North (see the first panel of Figure 19).
+He then traces a perpendicular path, from west to east, as he says ta jva'anbetik ech'el 'lit., we stand it up, going away' demonstrating with the trajectory of his arm6 how the road continues to the east.

-Fig. 11.
+Fig. 19.
 The intersection at Playas de Catazajá, 2001, Camera #2.

-6. THE CHETUMAL TURN-OFF Consider a different comparison.
+6. The Chetumal turn-off Consider a different comparison.
 There is another point on M's route where a road branches, namely the spot near the entrance to the coastal city of Chetumal where the main highway bypasses the city, which lies to the east and south, and turns northeast heading to Cancún.
-(See Map 6.)
-9 That the highway continues for a considerable distance is suggested by the upward sweep of the arm, a gestural convention also noted for French gesture (Calbris, 1990) and encountered repeatedly below.
+(See Map 9.)
+6 That the highway continues for a considerable distance is suggested by the upward sweep of the arm, a gestural convention also noted for French gesture (Calbris 1990) and encountered repeatedly below.

-Map 6.
+Map 9.
 Turn-off to Chetumal In one of the 1991 films, from which an extract is shown below, M describes arriving at the Chetumal turn-off.
 Silently he indicates the trajectory of the turn-off road, branching away from the main highway.

-| Body and head turn to E, hand extends out
+Body and head turn to E, hand extends out

 RH retracts again to pos.
 1

 He then explicitly locates where the city of Chetumal is, flipping his right hand slightly backwards, at line 89.

+1

+89

-xi ta xkom chetumal xi toe Chetumal is over that way.
+xi ta xkom chetumal xi toe

+Chetumal is over that way.

 In the 2001 narrative, M is less demonstrative about the Chetumal turnoff, simply noting, with a brief turn of his hand back to the southeast, that it lies off the main trajectory of his route.
-The comparable images from the two video recordings are shown in Figure 12.
+The comparable images from the two video recordings are shown in Figure 20.

-Fig. 12.
+Fig. 20.
 "Chetumal is this way" By contrast, returning to the 1991 narration, after mentioning the location of Chetumal, M makes a sweep of his arm to show which direction Cancún lies from that point.

-ora li jun be xi chbat xi to skwenta kankune chbat une Now, the other road that goes to Cancún goes this way 135 I have juxtaposed images from the two narrations, showing the contrasting direction M explicitly signals for Cancún, in Figure 13.
-Note that in the 2001 performance (where the direction of the gesture can be calculated by recalling Figures 8 and 9), M shows the direction from the Chetumal turn-off toward Cancún as east and north.
-In all of his narrations the gestured direction seems consistent, so that - whether exactly accurate or not by European cartographic standards - his gestures reflect a consistent sense of orientation and direction which receives similar expression across the decade-long span that separates the different tellings.
+Now, the other road that goes to Cancún goes this way

+I have juxtaposed images from the two narrations, showing the contrasting direction M explicitly signals for Cancún, in Figure 21.
+Note that in the 2001 performance (where the direction of the gesture can be calculated by recalling Figures 12 and Error!
+Bookmark not defined.), M shows the direction from the Chetumal turn-off toward Cancún as east and north.
+In all of his narrations the gestured direction seems consistent, so that-whether exactly accurate or not by European cartographic standards-his gestures reflect a consistent sense of orientation and direction which receives similar expression across the decade-long span that separates the different tellings.